Wellbeing Support During Isolation

-During this time of the extended lockdown restrictions put in place by the Government, we have put together some resources to support you through this difficult time, with a focus on your Wellbeing & Mental Health.
+During the time of the coronavirus pandemic, we have put together some resources to support you through this difficult time, with a focus on your Wellbeing & Mental Health.

-Need some help to manage your mental health during lockdown?
+Need some help to manage your mental health during or after lockdown?
 We can now offer up to 6 sessions of free one to one support.
-This support can help you develop strategies to help you manage your wellbeing.
+This support can help you develop strategies to help you manage your wellbeing and mental health.
 Click here for more information and to make a referral.

 The group offers a safe and confidential space to share your experiences of isolation, with a focus on general wellbeing and mental health.
 The group also offers the opportunity to share experiences with your peers who are experiencing similar feelings.

-The next round of The Lockdown Remedy Group will start on Wednesday 27th May 2 - 4pm.
+The next round of the Online Remedy Support Group will start on Wednesday 27th May 2 - 4pm.
 Referrals are open now.
 To apply for a place for either the one to one or group support please complete the short questionnaire here.

 Strategies for Interrupting Anxious Thinking Patterns